TanjaKec/repro_research/content/day1/Git and GitHub/_index.en.md

 - Make it a Git repository

 {{% notice note %}}
-You might find it difficult and frustrating to use Git at first, but as with many other tools you'll find it easier the more you practise.
+You might find it difficult and frustrating to use Git at first, but as with many other tools you will find it easier the more you practise.
 Practice makes perfect!
 {{% /notice %}}

-We will go and learn how to use GitHub in RStudio by exploring the material available at [RStudio's website](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN).
+We will go and learn how to use GitHub in RStudio by exploring the material available at [RStuio's website](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN).

 First we will start by setting up SSH keys that will allow you to securely communicate with websites without a password.
-To do this follow the instructions from the [`Git and GitHub`](http://r-pkgs.had.co.nz/git.html) section in  in [Hadle's](http://hadley.nz) book [R Packages](http://r-pkgs.had.co.nz).
+To do this follow the instructions from the [`Git and GitHub`](http://r-pkgs.had.co.nz/git.html) section in [Hadle's](http://hadley.nz) book [R Packages](http://r-pkgs.had.co.nz).

 You can read about how to use GitHub further by exploring [`Chapter 9: Connect to GitHub`](https://happygitwithr.com/push-pull-github.html) in [Jenny's](https://jennybryan.org) book [Happy Git and GitHub for the useR](https://happygitwithr.com/index.html).